srvarma7/Hola_Frogger/TabView/README.md

 - Internet Connection for loading Maps.

 ## Steps to Install
+- If you do not have Xcode installed on you Mac, please open App Store and search for Xcode and install.
 - Unzip the download file.
 - Navigate to TabView folder.
 - Open `TabView.xcodeproj` file.